WP Simple Pay Blog

 5. Develop Your Product’s Value

 If customers are going to pay over time for access to a product or service, they want to see it grow with them.
 They want new features, slimmer workflows, and better solutions to their problems.
-They want you to boost your strengths and compensate for your weaknesses.
+They expect you to boost your strengths and compensate for your weaknesses.

 How do you develop your value?
 It depends on the nature of your product.
-If you offer one-on-one consulting, consider developing some downloadable worksheets or templates to help your customers take action with your advice.
-If you sell an online course, you could add videos or quizzes or make the product more robust.
-If you run an ecommerce site, add a new site feature, like customizations, wish lists, or personalization.
+If you offer one-on-one consulting, consider developing some downloadable worksheets or templates to help your customers take action with your guidance.

 6. Track Your Competition

-If your competitors start offering a better service, or a comparable service at a better price, your customers will leave.
+If your competitors start offering a better service or a comparable service at a better price, your customers will leave.
 So it’s important to keep an eye on your main competitors at all times so you know how you compare.
 Have they deployed new features?
 Do they have a better price model?
 Do they engage and educate their customers more?

 This isn’t to say you should copy whatever your competitors do, of course.
 You don’t have to mirror their product roadmap or marketing strategy.
 Just make sure your value is at least equal to theirs.